poisa/Settings/README.md

 }
 ```

+@TODO serialize() warning

+###### Register it with Settings

-The last step is to register the new serializer class.
-For this edit the `config/settings.php` file and add the new serializer to the `serializers` key:
+The last step is to register the new serializer class with the Settings package.
+To do this, edit `config/settings.php` and add the new serializer to the `serializers` key:

 ```php
     'serializers' => [